 In alignment with the EU Taxonomy Regulation, Exel Composites analyzed the share of taxonomy-eligible economic activities and taxonomy-aligned economic activities contributing to climate mitigation and climate adaptation.
 Out of Exel's revenue in 2022, 37.8% was taxonomy-eligible and 21.0% was also taxonomy-aligned.
-The taxonomy-eligible activities were related to the manufacture of renewable energy technologies (applications for Wind Power), manufacture of low carbon technologies for transport (structural profiles for electric trains and trams), the manufacture of energy efficiency equipment for buildings (composite window and door profiles) and manufacture of other low carbon technologies (applications).
+The taxonomy-eligible activities were related to the manufacture of renewable energy technologies (applications for Wind Power), manufacture of low carbon technologies for transport (structural profiles for electric trains and trams), the manufacture of energy efficiency equipment for buildings (composite window and door profiles) and manufacture of other low carbon technologies (conductor cores for electrical industry and structural profiles for aerospace applications).
 The manufacture of renewable energy technologies (applications for Wind Power) and the manufacture of energy efficiency equipment for buildings (composite window and door profiles) were also taxonomy-aligned activities.
 The EU Taxonomy disclosure in more detail is available on page 38.